Spadina station: Subway infrastructure in the vicinity

 This section of the Bloor line was constructed by cut and cover on a strip of land behind the properties fronting on the north side of Bloor Street.
 The tracks run east from here to the lower level of St. George station.
 Between the stations connecting tracks from the Bloor line rise on each side to the upper level of St. George station, like exit ramps on a highway, providing a link with the University line.

 The section of the Yonge–University line at and between Dupont and Spadina stations was constructed under Spadina Road.
 South of the station the tunnel turns off-street and curves eastward through 90 degrees to run briefly parallel to Bloor Street before entering the upper level of St. George station.

+Station improvements

+In 2022, the Toronto Transit Commission proposed constructing elevators for the side platforms of Spadina station on Line 1; they will connect to the street level concourse.
+Construction is scheduled to be completed in 2026.

 Nearby landmarks

 The station is located in The Annex neighbourhood at the northwest corner of the University of Toronto main campus.
 Destinations and nearby points of interest include the Spadina Road Branch of the Toronto Public Library, Native Canadian Centre of Toronto, Miles Nadal Jewish Community Centre, Bloor Street United Church, and Trinity-St. Paul's United Church.